-Yamaha is engaged in various research projects with the goal of developing Al that can function as a new partner for expanding the possibilities for people's music creation activities based on real-time Al-powered analysis of a person's performance with
+Yamaha is engaged in various research projects with the goal of developing Al that can function as a new partner for expanding the possibilities for people's music creation activities.

 1. Daredemo PianoTM (Auto-Accompanied Piano) The Daredemo Piano (Auto-